TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 Sam K. Reed - TreeHouse Foods, Inc.

 In terms of the organic sales, as we mentioned, the grand total was a 0.6%, but that was including the negative effects this quarter of having lost roughly just over 16 million pounds of business, all of which was Private Brands, David.
 Because of the new segments and our combination, it's not quite so easy to pull out some of those components.
-As you know, we've combined our condiments and snack nuts business, and parts of the old business went into meals.
+As you know, we've combined our Condiments and snack nuts business, and parts of the old business went into Meals.
 But I can say that when you strip out those unusual and known decreases in co-pack and foodservice and look at what's primarily retail then for the rest.
 In February and March, which is our pure comparable, we're up 3.8%.
 For that same period, we were up almost 5.9% for what was the Private Brands business.

 So, I think what we are seeing is a quicker turnaround, frankly, in the sales activity than what we had hoped, a little slower turnaround in the margins than what we had hoped.
 But what I think we need to take into account here is it's internally driven to get those savings.
 We'll get those.
 The hard part is getting the sales, and that's where I think the excitement is here.
 The execution is really turning around.
 And having that sales growth and giving us a platform for growth is really what I think charges us here in terms of the go forward.
 Margins were disappointing, no doubt about it.
 We're working on that.
 But to see that kind of sales growth and volume, pure tonnage out of the former Private Brands business was a really good thing.